What we're up to

-We’re looking to team up with passionate content expert TAs, tutors, teachers, and professors to help make learning science and math easy!
+We’re looking to team up with passionate content expert grad student TAs and tutors to help make learning science and math easy!

-We're looking to add TAs, tutors, teachers, and professors to help us revise and improve our current content, as well as write new practice questions and explanations.
+We're looking to add TAs and tutors to help us revise and improve our current content, as well as write new practice questions and explanations.

 What an ideal candidate looks like

-- Super passionate TA, tutor, teacher, or professor
+- Super passionate grad student TA, or tutor

 - Bonus points for capability in more than one subject (eg. bio + math, GC + OC), though not a requirement